Join Here | Log In

 Another common food additive is carrageenan, which is derived from red seaweed.
 As a natural product, it is used even in organic foods as a food additive, thickener, and emulsifier.
 It is classified as GRAS by the FDA.

 Animal studies show that carrageenan increases intestinal inflammation by increasing IL-8 (inflammatory cytokine) expression from exposure to bacteria.[ref]
 One study explains that carrageenan “degrades the mucous barrier and breaks down the mucous barrier, causing an inflammatory reaction.”[ref]
+In addition, a 2024 study showed that carrageen intake is associated with decreased insulin sensitivity in overweight adults.[ref]

 Other emulsifiers:

-A 2021 study by Naimi, et. al. investigated 20 more emulsifiers to see their impact on the gut microbiome.
+A 2021 study by Naimi et. al. investigated 20 more emulsifiers to see their impact on the gut microbiome.
 The results showed a couple of important considerations:[ref]

 1. Lecithin and mono- and diglycerides have little to no impact on the gut microbiome.
 (Lecithin is the natural emulsifier found in egg yolks)